Q. Workshop Notes 001 is titled YOU CREATE YOUR OWN REALITY. Is this the same as manifesting?

-Q. In the Appendix to the coursebook it states that meditation is not necessary to connect to your natural self — is mindfulness not important?
+Q. In the Appendix to the manual it states that meditation is not necessary to connect to your natural self — is mindfulness not important?

 A. Mindfulness is exceptionally important, and fundamentally represents the ‘rest’ phase discussed in the manual.
 For that reason, mindfulness can take any form of ‘rest’ from ‘work’.